QuantConnect/Lean/readme.md

   - `dotnet pack -c Release -o packages` once this is pushed to nuget, look at adding ` --include-symbols --include-source` for better debugging support
   - `dotnet nuget push packages\ --source <SOURCE> --api-key <API-KEY>` you can add `--skip-duplicate` if something fails along the way
-- Current InteractiveBroker and FXCM are not including in the .NET5.0 builds until their are updated
-- Added some InvisibleTo attributes to support internal on projects without a package If you would like to help complete this fork by running the tests and provide proper python support, please reach me on discord xposure#8248
+- Current InteractiveBroker and FXCM are not including in the .NET5.0 builds until their are updated If you would like to help complete this fork by running the tests and provide proper python support, please reach me on discord xposure#8248
 - quantconnect/pythonnet needs updated to .net5
 - Consider removing linux/windows/osx and just move to docker for a unified platform